 I also had some days that were diamonds.
 I had lunch with friends, dinner with

 And then there was this morning.
 It is Sunday, when I never work on the manuscript, when I look at Facebook and email and maybe work on a weekly column or a bog post and then go to church.

-Except today I didn’t go to Sunday school, because all of a wonderful sudden, it worked.
+Except today I didn’t go to church, because all of wonderful sudden, it worked.
 No maybe about it.
 Nope, it really worked.
 This does not mean my editor will be as thrilled as I am.
 He may say No or Try again or What were you thinking?
 I can’t control that.
 But for now, it is fist-pumping time, because of course I can do it—I just did!

 I love revisions.